 Elections made on the RFC can only be changed annually except for mid-year changes resulting from collective bargaining or with CIS approval.
-This includes changes to plans and eligibility (waiting period, required work hours, opposite sex domestic partners, etc.).
+This includes changes to plans and eligibility (waiting period, required work hours, etc.).
 Members must give CIS at least 60 days advance notice for mid-year collective bargaining changes.
 Changes will be effective the first of the month following the 60-day notification.